Pedregal (Costa Rica)

 The Pedregal rock art site is located in the most northwest corner of Costa Rica and lies only 20 km away from the Nicaraguan border.
 Its outstanding ground monuments belong to the Cordillera de Guanacaste mountain range, situated in the correspondent province of Guanacaste.
 The whole Pedregal archaeological zone forms part of the Guanacaste Conservation Area (GCA) and has been declared an UNESCO World Natural Heritage Site in 1999.
-The first scientific report on its rock art monuments dates from 1989 (Chavez Jiménez) and is listed in the archaeological database of the Costa Rican National Museum under the sites key G-540-Pd.
+The first scientific report on its rock art monuments dates from 1989 and is listed in the archaeological database of the Costa Rican National Museum under the sites key G-540-Pd.

-The ground monuments and their surroundings
+Ground monuments and their surroundings

 At the El Pedregal site there are at least 465 rocks and boulders decorated with petroglyphs (Künne and Strecker 2008: 17).
 They are scattered to several high savannahs, which can be found on the Pacific slope of the Orosí volcano.
 The main savannah (fig. 1) lies between 400m and 800m above sea level and is probably the result of extensive deforestation during late 19th century.
-Actually it extends around 93 ha (Costa, Molina, Künne and Gelliot 2019) and is overgrown by dispersed bushes and trees.
+Actually it extends around 93 ha and is overgrown by dispersed bushes and trees.
 The entire grass land forms a peculiar contrast to the nearby tropical forests (Nuhn 1978: 31) covering the remaining volcanic slopes.
 They consist of pre-montane dry forests as well as montane wet and rain forests, depending on their altitude.